“Feel good movies” are a balm for tough times, and “Yellow Rose” comes along in one of the darkest falls in living American memory.

 Casting Salonga, a singing actress best known for Disney’s animated “Mulan,” and not letting her sing is a cheat.
 But Watson is a laid-back delight and makes Rose’s odyssey make sense musically and emotionally.

-Take a tip from a classic song and make sure this “Yellow Rose” of Texas is a movie you is one you are going to see.
+Take a tip from a classic song and make sure this “Yellow Rose” of Texas is a movie you are going to see.

 MPAA Rating: PG-13 for some strong language, and teen drinking